kcrypt/scala-blake3/README.md

  at [Intel® Core™ i7-8700B] from Q2'18.

 Short summary:
- - it is 10 times slower than JNI version,
+ - it is about 8 times slower than [SSE 4.1 assembly] version via JNI,
- - it has memory footprint near 70% of hashed data,
+ - it has memory footprint near 37% of hashed data that is cleaned up by GC,
  - it has near to constant memory footprint that won't be cleaned up by GC,
  - result hash size hasn't got any significant impact on performance or memory footprint.